samclane/promptflow/docs/nodes.md

 #### Generate

 The Generate node uses a pgml model to complete a prompt.
-The prompt is `state.result`, so you can use the result of a previous node to select a row. `model` can be selected by double-clicking the node.
+The prompt is `state.result`, so you can use the result of a previous node to select a row.

 (DummyLLM)=